eldoradoagalliu/iSport/README.md

 # iSport App

 iSport App is a web application made for any user that want to schedule and organize sport events for everyone.

-This app was built with Java SE 8, Spring Framework, Spring MVC, Spring Security, MySQL, HTML, CSS and Bootstrap.
+This app was initially built with Java SE 8, Spring Framework, Spring MVC, Spring Security, MySQL, HTML, CSS and Bootstrap.
+Lately it has been updated to Java 17 and the latest version of Spring.
+---

 Main features of iSport App:
 -

 - Dynamic UI/UX
 - User Login/Registration with Spring Security
 - Admin Dashboard